Hero Image

 Restoration efforts in areas like Enarau Conservancy aim to rebuild these habitats and reconnect key wildlife corridors across the Mara region.
 By working in a landscape that borders one of Africa’s most wildlife-rich ecosystems, participants contribute to research that supports habitat recovery and helps sustain wildlife movement across the broader savanna.

-Quick Facts: Restoring Habitats in Kenya's Greater Maasai Mara
+Quick Facts: Monitoring Wildlife Recovery in Kenya's Maasai Mara

 • Location: Enarau Conservancy, Greater Maasai Mara, Kenya

-• Research partner: Center for Ecosystem Restoration (CER) Kenya
+• Research partners: Center for Ecosystem Restoration Kenya (CERK) and Nottingham Trent University (NTU)

 • Primary focus: Savanna ecosystem restoration and biodiversity recovery